The food of the gods. The privilege of kings.

 Best for: The skeptic who says, “I don’t like dark chocolate.”

-The favorite of: All three of my kids, my brother David Bronner (Dr. Bronner’s CEO – Cosmic Engagement Officer), Christina Volgyesi (VP of Marketing), Gina Coccari (Senior National Sales Manager), Ryan Fletcher (Director of Public Relations), Darcy Shiber-Knowles (Director of Operational Sustainability & Innovation – OSI), Kim D’Amico (All-One Cafe Coordinator, joining me for a Facebook Live to bake with the chocolate)
+The favorite of: All three of my kids, my brother David Bronner (Dr. Bronner’s CEO – Cosmic Engagement Officer), Christina Volgyesi (VP of Marketing), Gina Coccari (Senior National Sales Manager), Ryan Fletcher (Director of Public Relations), Darcy Shiber-Knowles (Director of Operational Sustainability & Innovation – OSI), Kim D’Amico (All-One Chef, joining me for a Facebook Live to bake with the chocolate)

 Other than eating straight: Pair it with a smooth unsweetened cup of coffee or espresso.